Data-Ezequiel17/Databricks-Axogen/README.md

 <details>
 <summary><strong>About the project</strong></summary>

 This project is a production-ready end-to-end pipeline on Databricks.
-It ingests financial and cosumer data to be processed into a medallion architecture pipeline to then be displayed on a dashboard on databricks for end users to analyze.
+It ingests financial and consumer data to be processed into a medallion architecture pipeline to then be displayed on dashboards on databricks for end users to analyze and run AI agents on.

+**Ingestion**

-Raw Data is ingested into a bronze layer then cleaned up and passed to a silver layer and finally aggregated and joined in the gold layer where queries will run on top to feed various dashboards.
+Raw Data is ingested into a bronze layer where it's cleaned up and passed to a silver layer and finally aggregated and joined in the gold layer where queries will run on top to feed various dashboards.

-It ingests data from two different sources(AWS S3 and SQL Server on Azure) mimicking a real-world scenario.
-It uses a JDBC connection to ingest data from SQL Server on Azure and uses Autoloader on Databricks to ingest data from AWS S3.
+It ingests data from two different sources(AWS S3 and SQL Server on Azure).
+It uses a JDBC connection to ingest data from SQL Server and uses Autoloader on Databricks to ingest data from S3.

+**Orchestration**

 The pipeline is ran by PySpark Notebooks.
-Those notebooks are ran by Databricks jobs with the help of metadata about each table and last runs of those tables.
+Those notebooks are ran/scheduled by Databricks jobs with the help of tables(tables, table_parameters, table_watermarks, pipeline_runs) containing metadata about each main table and their previous runs.

+**Presentation**

-Once the data is aggregated and pushed to the dashboards end users can interact with the data and even use Databricks built-in AI agent(Ginie) to query, analyze, and visualize structured and unstructured data without writing code.
+Once the data is aggregated and pushed to the dashboards end users can interact with the data and even use Databricks built-in AI agent(Ginie) to query, analyze, and visualize the data without writing code.
 </details>

 <details>